Adrizen/Fighting-Game-in-JS/README.md

-# A simple fighting game made in JS using HTML Canvas.
+# A simple two-player fighting game made in JS using HTML Canvas.

+Based in this tutorial: https://www.youtube.com/watch?v=vyqbNFMDRGQ

+Play at: TBA

-Screenshots:
+Screenshots: Soon™